argoproj/argo-workflows/docs/features-3.6.md

 * [#12842](https://github.com/argoproj/argo-workflows/pull/12842): You can now template the `name` and `template` in a `templateRef`.
 This allows for fully data driven workflow DAGs.
 * [#13194](https://github.com/argoproj/argo-workflows/pull/13194): The expr library has been upgraded providing some new functions in expressions.
 * [#13746](https://github.com/argoproj/argo-workflows/pull/13746): Configuration option to avoid sending kubernetes Events for workflows.
-* [#13742](https://github.com/argoproj/argo-workflows/pull/13742): `ARGO_TEMPLATE` environment variable can be configured not to contain input parameters to reduce storage usage.
 * [#13745](https://github.com/argoproj/argo-workflows/pull/13745): Added an option to skip workflow duration estimation because it can be expensive.

-## Cron Workflows
+## CronwWorkflows

 * [#12616](https://github.com/argoproj/argo-workflows/pull/12616): You can now specify multiple cron schedules on a single CronWorkflow.
-* [#12305](https://github.com/argoproj/argo-workflows/pull/12305): You can also use a stop strategy on Cron Workflows to stop them running any more workflows after a set of conditions occur such as too many errors.
+* [#12305](https://github.com/argoproj/argo-workflows/pull/12305): You can also use a stop strategy on CronWorkflows to stop them running any more workflows after a set of conditions occur such as too many errors.
-* [#13474](https://github.com/argoproj/argo-workflows/pull/13474): Cron Workflows also now have a when expression to further tune which occurrences of the workflow will run and which may be skipped
+* [#13474](https://github.com/argoproj/argo-workflows/pull/13474): CronWorkflows also now have a when expression to further tune which occurrences of the workflow will run and which may be skipped

 ## CLI